jakubmikita/Requirements/README.md

 # WordPress plugin requirements
 WordPress drop-in to check requirements

-Just grab the underDEV_Requirements.php file and include it in your project or install via Composer:
+Just grab the src/Requirements.php file and include it in your project or install via Composer:

 `composer install underdev/requirements`